Aprem Mooken

-Mar Aprem Mooken (born George Mooken) is the Metropolitan of the Assyrian Church of the East (ܥܕܬܐ ܕܡܕܢܚܐ ܕܐܬܘܖ̈ܝܐ) in India (Chaldean Syrian Church).
+Mar Aprem Mooken (born George Mooken; 13 June 1940 – 7 July 2025) was a prelate who served as the Metropolitan of the Assyrian Church of the East (ܥܕܬܐ ܕܡܕܢܚܐ ܕܐܬܘܖ̈ܝܐ) in India (Chaldean Syrian Church).

-Early life
+Biography

-George Mooken was born on 13 June 1940 in Thrissur, Kingdom of Cochin, British India.
+George Mooken was born on 13 June 1940 in Thrissur, Kingdom of Cochin, India.
 Educated in India, England, and America, he specialized in Church History.
 He served as President of the Church History Association of India between 1976 and 1982.
 He studied at Leonard Theological College, Jabalpur for B.D.

 George Mooken gained master's degrees in Church History from both the United Theological College, Bangalore (1966) and the Union Theological Seminary, New York (1967).
 He was ordained a deacon on 25 June 1961, and a priest four years later on 13 June 1965.
-He was consecrated Bishop on 21 September 1968, by Mar Thoma Darmo, Catholicos Patriarch of the Ancient Church of the East, taking the name Mar Aprem Mooken, and promoted as a Metropolitan of the Ancient Church of the East eight days later in Baghdad.
-Then later, in 1999, Mooken rejoined the Assyrian Church of the East.
-He was instrumental in healing the rift that had developed in the church over the question of hereditary appointments since the 1960s.
+He was a candidate for Doctor of Theology (Th.
+D.) degree at Princeton Theological Seminary, USA, when he was consecrated as Bishop on 21 September 1968, and eight days later as Metropolitan at Baghdad, Iraq by Mar Thoma Darmo, Catholicos Patriarch of the Ancient Church of the East.
+In 1976 he earned his D.Th. degree from Serampore University near Calcutta.

+On 7 July 2025, Mar Aprem died at the age of 85.

 Publications

-Mar Aprem is the author of 65 books on topics which include church history, theology, social issues, and humour.
+Mar Aprem was the author of 65 books on topics which include church history, theology, social issues, and humour.